Overview

 PFAS: A group of thousands of manmade chemicals

-- "Forever Chemicals": due to their properties, they don not break down easily
+- Informally named "Forever Chemicals", due to their properties, they do not break down easily

 - Exposure and effects are poorly understood and likely underestimated